Viral diseases can be detrimental to communities already struggling.

 Even as the coronavirus situation continues to evolve, it has already radically altered the texture of daily life for nearly all Americans.
 Yet how and where those impacts are felt conform to an all-too-familiar pattern, with lower-income and other vulnerable populations bearing a disproportionate share of the risk.
 It's a vivid illustration of how closely linked SDoH are to overall health outcomes.
 Food and housing insecurity, and access to exercise opportunities are only a few factors where we'll continue to see spikes in the number of individuals affected.
 Public health leaders should expect surges in the number of individuals impacted by social isolation, unemployment, and changes in income.

 To lessen those risks and help drive better outcomes, policymakers, payors, and others must keep SDoH top of mind as they carry out the vital work of treating patients and preventing the further spread of the virus.
-And to support mobilization efforts, Healthify has compiled a list of resources across CDC, state health departments, and city health departments and is continuing to add to the list.
-Access the list to get more information about resources available during the COVID-19 pandemic.
+And to support mobilization efforts, Healthify is working with payers, providers, and community organizations to fulfill critical social needs.